 At end of Year 1, the CarMa Chair governance makes the choise to mainly focuss its program research activity on BECCS, extending its initial works to societal aspects of the deployement of BECCS, integrating the temporal dimension in LCA analyses while also considering the possible "competition" between land-use for food and land-use for biomass energy.

 Because of the sanitary situation and its consequences we unfortunately had some recruiting delays.
 Florian Auclair joined CNRS - UPPA (UMR TREE) on February 2021 to start his doctoral work on topic PhD 3 and Sibylle Duval-Dachary joined IFPEN in September 2021 to start PhD 2 topic.
 Dr. João Pedro Domingues joined the EcoSys Joint Research Unit from INRAE - Agro ParisTech located in Thiverval-Grigon (France) on March 2022 to start his Post-Doc 3 research topic.

-The research program of Year 3 is still under elaboration.
 Two topics have been identified following the path of the two first years.
-The first one will investigate TIMES integrated assessment models to assess the role of Negative Emissions Technologies in the decarbonization of energy-intensive industries.
+The first one investigates TIMES integrated assessment models to assess the role of Negative Emissions Technologies in the decarbonization of energy-intensive industries.
 The second one aims at continuing the work achieved during years 1 and 2 in the frame of the work of Dr Ancuta Isbaosiu (Postdoc 1).

-Dr Carlos Eduardo Andrade Sandoval joined IFPEN in October 2021 and Postdoc 5 may start in fall 2022.
+Dr Carlos Eduardo Andrade Sandoval joined IFPEN in October 2021 and the recruitment of Postdoc 5 has been postponed to Year-4.

 Head of working group Sustainable Resource Management and Global Change